 They enable the user/operator to master complex processes quickly and safely.
 In addition, the system simultaneously collects a wide variety of data and accepts orders from other higher-level systems.
 This is done either as a machine-oriented HMI for a single machine or as a higher-level SCADA system for complete plants.

 The SCADA system running distributed in the network can be connected to any number of PLCs and has different clients for different tasks, which can also be installed in different locations or even be mobile.
 The image of the classic control station, which is connected to several substations on a higher level and no longer necessarily provides detailed information on the process in the machine, but rather higher-level information for assessing and influencing production, also fits here.

 In the course of Industry 4.0, various KPIs are also recorded at the plant, which can be used, for example, to control energy management or generally open up new business areas.
 This also increasingly dissolves the classic hierarchy of the automation pyramid, even if the pure task is still the same or much more extensive and complex.
-In particular, the question of networking, openness through standardized interfaces and communication protocols (e.g. OPC UA, MQTT, …) and the possibility of providing necessary data and intervention options everywhere is all the more important for the future.
+In particular, the question of networking, openness through standardized interfaces, communication protocols (e.g. OPC UA, MQTT, …), and the possibility of providing necessary data and intervention options everywhere are all the most important for the future.

 What is the difference between SCADA and HMI?

 In theory, there is a clear distinction between the two terms.
 In reality and applications, it is not possible to draw a clear line between the SCADA system (Supervisory Control and Data Acquisition) and the more machine-oriented HMI (Human Machine Interface).

 In the industrial environment of plant automation, HMIs (Human Machine Interface) are usually stationary operator consoles/panels or mobile terminals that show the user/machine operator the machine status with a software interface.
 In addition, they offer various assistance and operating options.